allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 - Why you should care about statistics by [Dr. Jeff Leek](http://jtleek.com/index.html)

-- Introduction to ML/AI by Dr. Sara Ranjbar
+- [Applications of Artificial Intelligenece in Medicine](https://youtu.be/Ivy88YnzqaY) by Dr. Sara Ranjbar

 - [Ethics by Design:Toward the Ethics of Machine Learning](https://youtu.be/73ijMwv4RjQ) by E Jardas